jacobstr/confer/README.md

        host: "localhost"
 ```

-And a this pair of calls:
+And this pair of calls:

 ```go
 config.ReadPaths("application.yaml")